buildbuddy-io/buildbuddy/website/blog/clickhouse-build-trends.md

 ---

-When you use Buildbuddy with Bazel to build and test software, Buildbuddy captures information about each Bazel invocation, such as number of builds,build duration, remote cache performance, and more.
+When you use Buildbuddy with Bazel to build and test software, Buildbuddy captures information about each Bazel invocation, such as number of builds, build duration, remote cache performance, and more.
 Buildbuddy has a [Trends](https://app.buildbuddy.io/trends/) page to visualize trends in this data over time.